WildMeOrg/houston/CONTRIBUTING.md

 More details about Codex front end contribution are outside the scope of this README but can be found here: [**codex-frontend**](https://github.com/WildMeOrg/codex-frontend)

 ##### EDM
-The EDM is a compiled Java application, and no volume mapping solution to a running Docker container is available at this time.
+The EDM is presently maintained for migration of production platforms from Wildbook to Codex.
+It will be removed when production platforms have all been migrated.

 ### Testing